ycas/ycas.github.io/ycas/content/PlanetariumShows.md

 Join us for an adventure through time, as we explore the past and imagine the future of the cosmos.
 Witness the birth of the Universe, the doom of the dinosaurs, and be there for the first landing on the moon!
 Each TIMESPACE travel story is presented as a destination to be experienced as if you are there.
 This program has a $32 surcharge.

-For more information on events, scheduling a private party star watch, directions to the observing site, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)
+For more information on events, scheduling a private party star watch, directions to the observing site, or for general Society information please contact us at <a href="mailto:info@astroyork.com"><font color="#FFCC66">info@astroyork.com</font></a> or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)